 Hi.
 As you probably have figured out, I do like CW a lot.
 Why would I ever create a page like this.
 This page is just meant to give you some hints on how to maximize your score.
 At the moment I’m the top LA, but LA6YEA is not far behind.
 After he started chasing me, my score improved a lot.
 If I remember correctly, my score was around 19500, and when I started training again, I got 28841.
 I managed to improve this again with a 200+ QSO run.
 My current score is now 32118.
 What I find very impressive with this program, is the realistic audio.
 Combine this with lids, qrm, qsb and qrn and you’ll feel like you’re on 20m running a contest.
 Getting a good score is quite a challenge, a good portion of luck and skill is needed!
 I did get a few more hints from F6IRF, who passed my score twice on the highscore list.
 One with F6IRF, and one with his contest call, CN2WW.
 Check out Pat’s training before wpx 2006 here.
 I have updated Pat’s hints below.

-Here are all the LA's that have submitted their score.
-Hopefully, more people will give this great program a try.
+Here are all the LA’s that have submitted their score.
 Click on my callsign to see the screenshot and info on my current record.

 - Never ever guess a call, rst or number!
 You need all the valid QSO’es you can get.

 - If you make a mistake in the call, the calling station will in many cases give his call again.
 Quickly log him, this time with correct call.